DIAD-beamline/Live_TomographyEditor/README.md

    jupyter notebook
    ```

 This will open Jupyter Lab in your default web browser.
-Navigate to the notebook file to begin working with the tomography viewer.
+Navigate to the notebook file to begin working with the tomography editor.